webpack/webpack/README.md

  // ignore all Code Splitting and emit only a single file
  // all code is included and should work as with Code Splitting

+ minimize: true, // default: false
+ // minimize resources for production use
+ // javascript is minimized with uglify-js2
+ // loaders will minimize other resources

  debug: true, // default: false
  // put the source of the modules into annotated eval,
  // which cause a nice debug experience in some dev tools